greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 ## <a id="topic5"></a>Greenplum Database Considerations

 A Greenplum Database user can specify the `mpp_execute` option when they create or alter a foreign table, foreign server, or foreign data wrapper.
-A Greenplum Database-compatible foreign-data wrapper examines the `mpp_execute` option value and uses it to determine where to request or send data - from the `master` \(the default\), `any` \(master or any one segment\), or `all segments` (parallel read/write).
+A Greenplum Database-compatible foreign-data wrapper examines the `mpp_execute` option value and uses it to determine where to request or send data - from the `coordinator` \(the default\), `any` \(coordinator or any one segment\), or `all segments` (parallel read/write).

 Greenplum Database supports all `mpp_execute` settings for a scan.